 Most of us do well with managing moms at birth, but we neglect to manage puppies and kittens after birth.
 One commonly missed and very important management tool is umbilical cord care.
-If the umbilical cord is not cared for properly, it can lead to navel infection.
+If the kitten or puppy’s umbilical cord is not cared for properly, it can lead to navel infection.
 Navel infection can lead to joint issues, hernias, sick or dead puppies and kittens.

 Kitten and Puppy Umbilical Cord Infection

 The umbilical cord is a straight shot to the bloodstream.
 Infection of the navel or umbilicus leads to circulating bacteria in the blood.
 These bacteria get filtered out by the fine vessels of the body mainly in the joint cartilage, tail and toes.
 When this happens, the tip of the tail or a toe often loses circulation, the hair falls off, and the tip of the tail or toe falls off.
 All of these issues can be prevented if we take steps to avoid navel infection after birth.

 What Do You Put On a Puppy’s Umbilical Cord?